lesiw/plain/README.md

 Use `plain.ConnectPgx(context.Context) *pgxPool.pool` to establish a connection to the database.

-Import `internal/stmt` as access the SQL statements written in `sql/statements`.
+Import `internal/stmt` to access the SQL statements written in `sql/statements`.

 ## Example